Post-Master’s DNP: Online Doctor of Nursing Practice

 All students, prior to beginning residency courses (with the exception of the Health Policy Residency), must meet immunization requirements as outlined on the Residency Requirements and Submission Deadlines section of the handbook.
 The College of Nursing document entitled “Communicable Diseases and Disease Exposure Policy” must be carefully read and adhered to.

-All above policies and forms are located in the “Residency Information and Forms” drop-down menu within the Practicum Forms and Information Section of the DNP tab in the myPNW portal.
+All above policies and forms are located in the “Residency Information and Forms” drop-down menu within the Course Content section of the concentration specific Brightspace course.

 Students will purchase a standard lab coat and name tag to wear in residency settings that take place in healthcare facilities.
 Purchasing instructions are located in the Residency Forms and Information Section of the DNP tab in the myPNW portal.